freddiehaddad/neovim/LOGGING_GUIDE.md

 [DEBUG oxidized::editor] Handling key event: KeyEvent { code: Char(':'), ... } in mode: Normal
 ```

+**Note:** The log file `oxidized.log` is created in the directory where you run the editor.

 ## Debugging Common Issues

 ### Colon Key Not Working

-Enable debug logging and press : - you should see key event handling logs.
+Enable debug logging and press : - you should see key event handling logs in `oxidized.log`.

 ### File Save Issues

-Enable info logging and try saving - you'll see detailed save operation logs.
+Enable info logging and try saving - you'll see detailed save operation logs in `oxidized.log`.

 ### Search Problems

-Enable debug logging and perform a search - you'll see search initiation and results.
+Enable debug logging and perform a search - you'll see search initiation and results in `oxidized.log`.

 ### Buffer Management

-Enable info logging when switching/closing buffers to see buffer operations.
+Enable info logging when switching/closing buffers to see buffer operations in `oxidized.log`.

 ## Tips for Effective Debugging

 1. Start with INFO level for general overview
 2. Use DEBUG level for input and mode issues
 3. Use TRACE level only when you need to see every key event
 4. Use module-specific logging to focus on particular components
-5. Check both stdout and stderr as some logs may go to different streams
+5. Check the `oxidized.log` file in your current directory for all log output
+6. Use `tail -f oxidized.log` (Linux/macOS) or `Get-Content oxidized.log -Wait` (PowerShell) to monitor logs in real-time